 It’ll be odd not seeing Alabama in the College Football Playoff.
 That doesn’t mean the Tide don’t have their share of star players.
 Diggs is one of the standouts.
 Three interceptions, a defensive TD and eleven passes defended are just some of the stats, but his overall impact is much greater than the numbers state.

-Verone McKinley III, Oregon – The Ducks have returned as contenders and one reason why was the play of McKinley, the freshman with four INT’s and many big plays.
+Verone McKinley III, Oregon – The Ducks have returned as contenders.
+One reason why was the play of McKinley, the freshman with four INT’s and many big plays.